plasma-disassembler/plasma/README.md

 assembly (pseudo code) with colored syntax.
 You can write scripts with the available Python api (see an example below).
 The project is still in big development.

-[wiki](https://github.com/joelpx/plasma/wiki) : TODO list and some documentaton.
+[wiki](https://github.com/joelpx/plasma/wiki) : TODO list and some documentation.

 It supports :
 * architectures : x86, ARM, MIPS{64} (partially for ARM and MIPS)